-A new oakleaf hydrangea bred by the National Arboretum and released in 2010.
+An oakleaf hydrangea bred by the National Arboretum and released in 2010.
 After 9 years in their shrub trial, Munchkin was 3 feet tall and 4.5 feet wide making it an oakleaf for even the smallest garden.
 It has a dense, compact habit with upright flowers in early summer that open white and slowly age to a medium pink (if grown in adequate sun).
-Gives Pee Wee and Sikes Dwarf reason to be saving for retirement.
-Zones 5 - 9.
+Gives Pee Wee and Sikes Dwarf a strong reason to be saving for retirement.
+Zones 6 - 9.

-Great, newly released oakleaf hydrangea from the shrub breeding program of the National Arboretum in McMinnville, TN.
+Great, recently released oakleaf hydrangea from the shrub breeding program of the National Arboretum in McMinnville, TN.
 At 7 years old, ’Ruby Slippers’ was 3.5 tall and 5 feet wide, so while it is impressive it is not huge.
 The 9 inch long flowers open white but rapidly become pale pink and age to rose.
-We sold our first crop rapidly and have rooted more, some of which are ready in a 3 quart size.
-Zones 5 - 9.
+Take a look at our pictures.
+These are taken at our nursery of plants in the ground.
+Zones 6 - 9.

 A Yankee from New Jersey, ’Snow Queen’ produces large panicles of pure white held above the foliage.
 If you are looking for a larger oakleaf that won’t spill out into paths, walkways or patios she will fill the bill.
 Confused about the difference between ’Snow Queen’ and ’Snowflake’? ’Snow Queen’ is the regal one, with upright bearing and head held high.
 Queenly indeed.
 Originally introduced by Princeton Nurseries in 1979.
 Zones 5-9.
 6’ x 6’.
 Some images courtesy of Raulston Arboretum.